patrickkunka/mixitup-pagination/README.md

 Page numbers, and total pages are dynamically calculated based on the current filter and sort parameters, and the pagination "limit" set in the configuration object.

-Pagination controls, if enabled, are therefore also dynamically generated, added and removed, based on the above parameters.
+Pagination controls, if enabled (`pagination: {generatePagers: true}`), are therefore also dynamically generated, added and removed, based on the above parameters.
 Create an empty element in your document with the class '.pager-list', and pagination controls will be appended to this element.

 ## <a name='config'>Configuration Object</a>